Flag of Estonia: History

 In the 1820s, in the University of Tartu (Dorpat), three eponymous German-speaking student corporations (corps) were established for each of the three Baltic provinces (Estonia, Livonia and Curonia).
 Each of them selected their own "colours" (Note: "Farben"; "värvid") which, in turn, over time, became flags and informal visual representations of the corresponding province.
 Public display (for example, as part of attire) of these colour combinations was prohibited by the authorities of the Russian Empire in 1821–1862, in 1887–1904 and, after the outbreak of World War I, finally and completely banned during the anti-German propaganda campaign in 1915.

 In 1870, the predecessor of the Estonian Students' Society, the first Estonian-speaking student organisation, was established at the University of Tartu, and in 1881 it adopted a similar set of three "colours": blue, black, and white.
 Unlike the earlier corps' colour combinations, each one of the three colours of the new organisation was ascribed symbolic meanings.
-The first such tricolour flag was made in the spring of 1884 and consecrated at Otepää on June 4 at the same year.
+The first such tricolour flag was made in the spring of 1884 and consecrated at Otepää on June 4 the same year.

 Flags of Estonia on display after the proclamation of the Estonian Declaration of Independence in Pärnu on 23 February 1918.
 One of the first images of the Republic of Estonia.

 The blue-black-white flag of the Estonian university student organisation was later on gradually associated with Estonian nationalism and, by the beginning of the 20th century, it had already become the de facto flag of the Estonian-speaking people.
 It was known as "the nation's flag" (rahvuslipp) when the Estonian Declaration of Independence was issued on 23–24 February 1918.
 Formally, the tricolour became the national flag of the newly independent country by the decision of the Estonian Provisional Government on 21 November 1918.
 On 12 December 1918, the flag was for the first time raised on top of the Pikk Hermann tower in Tallinn, the capital city of Estonia, and that location has since become its most symbolic site of display.
 The flag's official status was reconfirmed by a law passed by the parliament of Estonia on 16 July 1922.